-The ability to be creative is also one of the top soft skills employers desire, according to a January 2019 LinkedIn study.
+The ability to be creative is typically one of the top soft skills employers desire.
 Creativity can lend itself to other soft skills in the workplace, such as:

 Being a creative thinker can demonstrate to prospective employers that you'll be able to manage tricky or difficult situations.
 If you need to brush up on your creativity skills, you may try improving them using one of these scientifically proven methods: